-Term Used Explanation 1011111 0000 features.
-'Centre' Means either a 'Local Service and Tourism Centre' or Contro a 'Local Centre' or a 'Rural Centre'.
-Community Facilities Community facilities provide for the health, welfare, , , , , , , , , , , , , , , , , , , , , social, educational, spiritual, leisure and cultural needs of the community.
+Term Used Explanation features.
+'Centre' Means either a 'Service and Tourism Centre' or a 'Local Centre' or a 'Rural Centre'.
+Community Facilities Community facilities provide for the health, welfare, social, educational, spiritual, leisure and cultural needs of the community.
 Facilities are usually located within a village or town that is regularly used by the local community.
-These can include convenience shops, public houses, cinemas, petrol filling stations, children's formal play areas, playing fields, doctors' surgeries, schools, village/community halls, nursing homes, churches, allotments, etc., Conserve To keep from harm, decay or loss.
-Consultation A formal process in which comments are invited on a particular topic or set of topics, or a draft document.
+These can include convenience shops, public houses, cinemas, petrol filling stations, children's formal play areas, playing fields, doctors' surgeries, schools, village/community halls, nursing Caraan /a homes, churches, allotments, etc. Conserve To keep from harm, decay or loss.
+Consultation A formal process in which comments are invited on a Cultural Haritaga particular topic or set of topics, or a draft document.
 Cultural Heritage The cultural heritage of Pembrokeshire Coast National Park includes all evidence of past human activity, as well as people's responses to, and associations with those activities.
 It includes the aesthetic appreciation as well as the physical evidence of people's activities, and is embodied in language, art, and the meaning and interpretation which we give to our landscape and historic environment.
-It is all around us, providing a context for our daily lives and influencing regional and Dolivery Agreement local identity.
-Delivery Agreement A document comprising the local planning authority's timetable for the preparation of the Local Development Plan together with its Community Involvement Scheme, submitted to the Welsh Government for agreement.
-Deliverability Where a site is realistically expected to be developed , in the Plan period.
+It is all around us, providing a context for our daily lives and influencing regional and local identity.
+Delivery Agreement A document comprising the local planning authority's timetable for the preparation of the Local Development Plan together with its Community Involvement Scheme, submitted to the Welsh Government for Deliverability agreement.
+Where a site is realistically expected to be developed Deliverability in the Plan period.
 It is important to be able to demonstrate that there are no fundamental impediments to the development of the sites allocated in the Plan and to be able to specify the timescales within which constraints will be overcome.
 Deposit Plan A formal stage during which organisations and individuals can make representations on the detailed policies and proposals.
-Employment Land / Land that typically forms part of an industrial estate or Site business park, which is occupied by one or more of the following: offices, manufacturing, research and Fahana development, storage and distribution.
-Enhance To improve, heighten or intensify.
-Evidence Base Interpretation of the present state of an area (i.e. baseline) or other information/ data to provide the basis for planning policy and against which to measure change.
-Greenfield Sites These are sites which have never been previously Oreeringia oiles developed or used for an urban use, or are on land that has been brought into active or beneficial use for agriculture or forestry i.e. fully restored derelict land. agand or recently nor rany rectored defends failed.
+Employment Land / Land that typically forms part of an industrial estate or Site business park, which is occupied by one or more of the following: offices, manufacturing, research and Enhance development, storage and distribution.
+EVIDENCE , , , , , , , , , , , , , , , , , , , , Greenfield Sites · · · · • • Enhance Evidence Greenfield Sites To improve, heighten or intensify.Base Interpretation of the present state of an area (i.e. baseline) or other information/ data to provide the basis for planning policy and against which to measure change.These are sites which have never been previously developed or used for an urban use, or are on land that has been brought into active or beneficial use for agriculture or forestry i.e. fully restored derelict land.